aws-samples/data-engineering-on-aws/build-a-managed-analytics-platform-for-ecommerce-business/README.md

 ## Summary

-In this blog post, we stimulate e-commerce shopping workload we used an eCommerce dataset to simulate the logs of user purchases, product views, cart history and the user’s journey on the online platform to create an Real time analytical platform .
+In this blog post, we simulate e-commerce shopping workload we used an eCommerce dataset to simulate the logs of user purchases, product views, cart history and the user’s journey on the online platform to create an Real time analytical platform .

-We used a `python` script to stimulate the real traffic using the dataset, used Amazon Kinesis as the incoming stream of data.
+We used a `python` script to simulate the real traffic using the dataset, used Amazon Kinesis as the incoming stream of data.
 And that data is being analyzed by Amazon Kinesis Data Analytics using Apache Flink using `SQL`, which involves detecting Distributed denial of service (DDoS) and bot attacks using AWS Lambda, DynamoDB, CloudWatch, and AWS SNS.

 In the second part of this blog series, we will dive deep and build the batch processing pipeline and build a dashboard using Amazon QuickSight, which will help us to get more insights about users.
 It will help us to know details like, who visits the ecommerce website more frequently, which are the top and bottom selling products, which are the top brands, and so on.